dubniczky/Python-Venv-Extension/README.md

 # Python Virtual Environment Terminal Extension

-An extension to the Linux terminal to easily create use python virtual environments.
+An extension to the Linux terminal to easily manage python virtual environments.

 ## Installation